 What’s the dress code for KOALA?

 There is no official dress code for KOALA, and participants may feel free to wear whatever they feel most comfortable in.
 As a guideline though, “Smart Casual” clothes are appropriate for most KOALA events.
-Keep in mind though that there may be particular occasions where you will want to make a good impression on people that you interact with – for example: when presenting your talk or poster, at the Industry and Innovation Evening and at the Conference Dinner.
+Keep in mind though that there may be particular occasions where you will want to make a good impression on the people that you interact with, like when presenting your talk or poster, at the Industry and Innovation Evening and at the Conference Dinner.

 Do I need to give a presentation?

 All attendees of KOALA should give a presentation about their research, in the form of either a talk or a poster.
 We feel that gaining experience giving oral presentations at conferences is an important part of developing as a scientist, as it helps improve your science communication skills.
-That’s why this year we will once again encourage all attendees to give at least a brief oral presentation, with “poster preview” talks, where you will have 2 minutes to advertise your poster with a single slide ahead of the poster session.
-Having said that, if you’re really not comfortable getting up in front of the lecture theatre, we won’t force you to, though you should still present a poster.
+That’s why this year we will once again encourage all attendees to give at least a brief oral presentation, with “poster preview” talks, where you will have 1 minutes to advertise your poster with a single slide ahead of the poster session.

 Do I need a visa?